agirorn/factful/nodejs/docs/api.md

 the events and has to complete successfully for the events to be persisted.
 The inserted events will be rolled back if the postHook fails by rejecting the promise or throwing an error.
 It can be used to do set validation.

+The postHook is an async function called after the events have been inserted into the stream but before they are committed.
+The function gets a connection to the database was used to store the events and the connection is in the same transaction that was used to store the events and allowing the user to do [set validation] within the transaction.

+The save is rolled back if the the promise returned from the postHook is is rejected.

 __Parameters__